lisp-mirror/lqml/examples/meshtastic/readme.md

 Tested on Linux, macOS, android, iOS.

-The macOS version must be compiled first and started from Finder (not the console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).
+The macOS version must be compiled first, moved to `/Applications/` and started from Finder (not the console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).

 Windows 10+ will follow soon.